1m1-github/wiki3/README.md

 ## motivation

-given a statement S, we are going to define it's veracity (truth value) as any number between 0 and 1, 0 standing for totally false, 1 for totally true (fuzzy logic).

-the distinction between truth and falsehood is of highest importance in any decision making. concerns over the ability to distinguish true from false information are acknowledged by many (e.g. "fake news").
+the distinction between truth and falsehood (veracity) is of highest importance in any decision making. concerns over the ability to distinguish true from false information are acknowledged by many (e.g. "fake news").

-### truth is social

-truth can be defined as anything that follows via logic from some set of axioms. since ultimately these axioms are socially defined, all truth can be called social.

 ### truth as reliable knowledge